nitishm/go-rejson/README.md

 Each and every feature of ReJSON Module is fully incorporated in the project.

 Enjoy ReJSON with the type-safe Redis client, [`Go-Redis/Redis`](https://github.com/go-redis/redis) or use the print-like Redis-api client [`GoModule/Redigo`](https://github.com/gomodule/redigo).
 Go-ReJSON supports both the clients.
 Use any of the above two client you want, Go-ReJSON helps you out with all its features and functionalities in a more generic and standard way.

 Support for `mediocregopher/radix` and other Redis clients is in our RoadMap.
-Any contributions on the support for other clients is hearty welcome.
+Any contributions to the support for other clients is hearty welcome.

 ## Installation